arikamir/devops-hiring-assignment/README.md

 1. Dockerize the application
 2. Set up CI/CD for the repository
     - 2.1.
 Any push to the `main` branch should deploy the application.
     - 2.2.
-We recommend using GitHub Actions.
+We recommend using GitHub Actions or Azure DevOps pipelines.
-3. Deploy container to AWS
+3. Deploy container to GCP - you can signup for a free account @ https://cloud.google.com/free/docs/free-cloud-features
     - 3.1.
 The deployed application should be accessible via the internet.
     - 3.2.
-We recommend using AWS CloudFormation or AWS CDK.
+We recommend using Terraform or CDKTF.

 ## Bonus tasks

-1. Adding one or more automated tests to verify that the application was deployed to AWS and is running as expected.
+1. Adding one or more automated tests to verify that the application was deployed to GCP and is running as expected.
-2. Add centralized logging (We recommend using CloudWatch Logs).
+2. Add centralized logging.
 3. Suggest one or more alternative solutions on the CI/CD workflows, instead of simply deploying on every pushed commit to the `main` branch.
 You do not have to implement the workflow, but should at least document the workflows in text in your repo.
-4. Add a feature to the application that invokes one or more AWS services.
+4. Add a feature to the application that invokes one or more GCP services.
+5. deploy the container to GKE

 ## Evaluation